Green Dealflow » The Green Dealflow blog » Considerations When Building A Solar Farm

 Financial planning

 Starting a solar farm requires capital.
 A lot.
-The starting phase of the project is always the most capital intensive when the infrastructure is being build.
-The good news is that roughly 1/3 of the costs associated with a solar farm is directly related to the solar panels, and these are currently at an all-time low, falling 40% in the last twelve months alone.
+The starting phase of the project is always the most capital-intensive when the infrastructure is being built.
+The good news is that roughly 1/3 of the costs associated with a solar farm are directly related to the solar panels, and these are currently at an all-time low, falling 40% in the last twelve months alone.

 The cost of a 1 MW solar power plant varies depending on a number of factors, including: